dewi-alliance/hotspot-manufacturers/redrock.md

 * **For how long?**<br/>
 We provide customers with one-year product warranty for quality assurance.
 If a quality defect occurs within a year, we will offer a new product for free.
-* **How are you planning to handle repairs and replacements?**<br/> After one-year warranty, all defective devices will be returned to our warehouses located in Denver, Colorado for USA and Canada customers, or in Vienna, Austria for Europe customers.
-If there are only small equipment problems, our local engineer will fix them right away and mail back to our customers, other defective devices will be sent back to our factory in Chengdu, China for testing and repair, the repair and shipping costs will be supported by the customers.
+* **How are you planning to handle repairs and replacements?**<br/> After one-year warranty, all defective devices will be returned to our warehouses located in Denver, Colorado for USA and Canada customers, or in Vienna, Austria for European customers.
+If there are only small equipment problems, our local engineer will fix them right away and mail back to our customers, Other defective devices will be sent back to our factory in Chengdu, China for testing and repair.
+The repair and shipping costs will be supported by the customers.

 ## Hardware Security Element (required)
 * The community is concerned about devices that can be easily hacked, specifically by copying their swarm_key files.
 Applications should include plan for how the devices will be secured.
 The approved security element is an ECC608.
 If you would like to use an alternative security element your HIP19 will require additional review, please email Dewi (christina@dewi.org).